lguez/Max_diff_nc/docs/French_centers.md

 `max_diff_nc` is installed:

--   on the machine ciclad of IPSL computing center at:
+-   on the machine spirit of IPSL computing center at:

         /data/guez/bin/max_diff_nc.sh